mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 **Envelope encryption** is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.

 Eventually, one key must remain in plaintext so you can decrypt the keys and your data.
-This top-level plaintext key encryption key is known as the **master key**.
+This top-level plaintext key-encryption key is known as the **master key**.

 AWS KMS helps you to protect your master keys by storing and managing them securely.